wonkyungup/pokeRoguePC/README.md

 # poke Rogue PC

-> download it according to your OS, and run it.
+> download it according to your OS, and run it. umm

 ## Ready OS